We unlock investing in tangible ESG assets — hectares of protected rainforest.

-01We buy the forest land.
+01We acquire threatened forest land.

-03We turn it into a tradeable asset.
+03We turn it into a tradable asset.

 04Market makes price.

-Our market research tells us that the demand to purchase and protect forests is high.
-However, it’s a complex undertaking, and until now, the asset is inaccessible for most.
-That is why we believe the price of forests today is being kept artificially low, which makes them vulnerable.
 Making this asset available, reducing hurdles, we expect the market demand to drive up the price of protected forests and come to a true price point.
-And when forest owners around the world see what their untouched forest is really worth, they will lose the incentive to transform their forests for other purposes.
+And when forest owners around the world see what their untouched forest is really worth, our expectation is that they will lose the incentive to transform their forests for other purposes.

 Got questions?
 Good!
 We have answers.